adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a player, I can add an item to my inventory

-- [x] As a player, I can delete to my inventory
+- [x] As a player, I can delete an item in my inventory

-- [x] As a player, I can edit my intentory
+- [x] As a player, I can edit an item in my inventory

 - [x] As a player, I can select a row in the inventory table and view the item in the preview tab